 While pilates is a relatively new invention, yoga has been around for centuries.
 The word is derived from the Sanskrit word for union.
 We use this word because it is all about bringing together your mind, body, and soul.
 It’s an ancient technique that incorporates a range of postures, breathing techniques, and other meditations.

 There have been volumes of books written on yoga and all of the different versions of it.
 There is everything from restorative yoga, which is about wrapping up in a blanket and unwinding, to Ashtanga yoga, which requires years of practice to learn those impressive poses that you see on social media.
 Yoga focuses a lot of strength on your joints, so it is important to follow the steps correctly to prevent ankle sprains or broken wrists.
+Check out our ankle injury treatment and wrist injury treatment pages if you are experiencing sudden pain that does not go away.

 What Is the Best Yoga Workout for Beginners?